ppuentex/ppuentex/README.md

 Welcome to my GitHub!

-**I’m a PhD Candidate in the Applied Mathematics at the University of Arizona, where I study drought trends in the Colorado River Basin using nonlinear methods and geospatial statistics.** 🌎➕🛰️
+**I’m a PhD Candidate in Applied Mathematics at the University of Arizona, where I study drought trends in the Colorado River Basin using nonlinear methods and geospatial statistics.** 🌎➕🛰️

 ### 🎯 What I Love
 I enjoy solving complex problems -- whether its optimizing data workflows, making sense of messy data, or building reproducible data workflows.
 As I transition into industry, I am excited to apply my skills to tackle data-driven challenges across different fields.